nasa/cFE/docs/cFE Application Developers Guide.md

 guaranteed to work regardless of the structure of the Message Header.

-Although CFE_SB_SetUserDataLength APIs is available, it is based on assumptions about the defintion of "User Data" and is really just a best guess since the packet structure is dependent on implementation.
+Although CFE_SB_SetUserDataLength APIs is available, it is based on assumptions about the definition of "User Data" and is really just a best guess since the packet structure is dependent on implementation.
 The preference is to use CFE_MSG_SetSize and actual packet structure information when available.